 As a faculty member of KNUST, Dr. Tchao’s interest in globalization and technology transfer has resulted in assisting the development of B.Sc. and MPhil programmes in the Computer Engineering Department of Kwame Nkrumah University of Science and Technology (KNUST).

 Dr Tchao is a Post-Doctoral Research Fellow of the World Academy of Science (TWAS).
 He is also a winner of KNUST-MTN Ghana’s Research Innovation Grant 2015.
-He holds and manages a number of local and international grants (TWAS, UKRI, etc).
+He is the Grants and Research Coordinator for the Faculty of Electrical and Computer Engineering.
+He currently manages local and international grants funded by UKRI, BMBF, DAAD, etc..
 He is the Lead for The Digital Development Technology Research Theme, which is under the KNUST Engineering Education Project (KEEP).
 KEEP is a World Bank ACE Impact Project.
 His research interests cover appropriate technology for development in the African environment, Optimization of Heterogeneous Fourth Generation Wireless Networks, Communications for Mobile Health and ICT4D.
 He has an extensive journal and conference publications in these areas.